Join my community and receive my free ebook! Subscribe now >>

-Find out the relationship between Claritin and high blood pressure.
-And, should you be taking this allergy relief drug if you have high blood pressure?
-Its a 24 hour antihistamine allergen relief that offers the human body relief of symptoms triggered from the exposure to pollen, mold, dust, pets and other allergens.
+Should you be taking Claritin and high blood pressure is present?
+Claritin is a 24 hour antihistamine allergen relief that offers the human body relief of symptoms triggered from the exposure to pollen, mold, dust, pets and other allergens.
 It offers temporary clearing of runny nose, sneezing, itchy watery eyes and nose.
 But if you have HBP, there are a few important things to know.

 Also know as Loratadine is an antihistamine that reduces the effect of your body's own natural chemical histamine.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Claritin is used to treat the symptoms of seasonal allergies, such as sneezing, watery eyes, and runny nose and itching of the nose and throat.
 It is also used to treat skin hives and itching in people with chronic skin reactions.

 If you have high blood pressure most over-the-counter medications are not recommended.
 These products tend to stimulate the heart, placing more stress on it, and reduce your high blood pressure medication effectiveness.